-The BARCC assists the Board in verifying and safeguarding the integrity of the Company's financial reporting, and evaluating and improving the effectiveness of the control, financial and non-financial risk management and governance processes.
+The BARCC assists the Board in verifying and safeguarding the integrity of the Company's financial reporting, and evaluating and improving the effectiveness of the control, risk management and governance processes.
 The BARCC has a responsibility to ensure that appropriate systems are in place;

-- which facilitate the effective identification, monitoring and management of the principal strategic, operational, insurance and financial risks to which the Company is exposed - are directed to ensuring that the Company complies with its legal and regulatory obligations, internal policies and procedures, and conforms to the highest standards of business and ethical behaviour.
+- which facilitate the effective identification, monitoring and management of the principal strategic, operational, insurance, conduct and financial risks to which the Company is exposed - are directed to ensuring that the Company complies with its legal and regulatory obligations, and conforms to the highest standards of business and ethical behaviour and meet regulatory and community conduct expectations.

 The Company has a Management Risk Committee in place, with its own charter.
-The primary role of the Risk Committee is to oversee the management of financial and non-financial risks arising from the activities of the business within the Company Board-approved risk parameters: Strategic Risk (including customer value and conduct risks), Financial Risk, Operational and Compliance Risk and Insurance Risk.
+The primary role of the Risk Committee is to oversee the management of financial and non-financial risks arising from the activities of the business within the Company Board-approved risk parameters: Strategic Risk, Financial Risk, Operational Risk (including customer value and conduct risks), Compliance Risk and Insurance Risk.